Robust protocols for securely expanding randomness and distributing keys using untrusted quantum devices: Randomness Expansion from an Untrusted Device

-\begin{remark} Corollary~\ref{noisyratecor} implies that if $\pi ( \eta / \mathbf{v}_G ) > 0$, then (provided $q$ is sufficiently small) a positive linear rate of output entropy is achieved by Protocol R. Using the formula for $\pi$ from Remark~\ref{uncertaintythmrem}, this means that a positive linear rate is achieved if $\eta < 0.11 \cdot \mathbf{v}_G$. \end{remark}
+\begin{remark} Corollary~\ref{noisyratecor} implies that if $\pi ( \eta / \mathbf{v}_G ) > 0$, then (provided $q$ is sufficiently small) a positive linear rate of output entropy is achieved by Protocol R. Using Theorem~\ref{uncertaintythm}, this means that a positive linear rate is achieved if $\eta < 0.11 \cdot \mathbf{v}_G$. \end{remark}

-Recall that $\lim_{y \to 0} \pi ( y ) = 1$.
+Recall that $\pi ( 0 ) = 1$.
 The next corollary follows easily from Corollary~\ref{noisyratecor}.